bl4de/ctf/2016/HackIM_2016/Unicle_Web200/Unicle_Web200_writeup.md

 ```

 And the flag is:
-**flag{OSaaS_with_union_and_tickle_trend_it_is!}**

 ![flag]
 (unicle_flag.png)

 ## Summary

-I'v spent a lot of time on this task, because I had no experience with web application based on used stack - as you can see _vulnerable.py_file (which I saved just by curiosity, how the code looks like) - there's a **Flask** Python framework and **SQLAlchemy** simple ORM for Flask.
-Also I've never exploit Pickle code injection vulnerability in the wild before - so I've learnt a lot during HackIM CTF and this task.
+I've spent a lot of time on this task, because I had no experience with web application based on used technologies - as you can see _vulnerable.py_ file (which I saved just by curiosity, how the code looks like) - there's a **Flask** Python framework and **SQLAlchemy** simple ORM for Flask.
+Also I've never exploit Pickle code injection vulnerability in the wild before - so I've learnt a lot while working on this task.

 ## Links